Write a simple Matrix bot in Scheme (or any other language) - Part 2

 Feel free to evaluate (sync)

-will keep requesting updates and act on the response; if nothing is
+requesting updates and act on the response; if nothing is happening the server

-happening the server will just keep the bot waiting (up to
+will just keep the bot waiting (up to timeout

 ms, of course).